jtmurphysr/ai_agent_api/README.md

 # AI Agent API

-A FastAPI-based service that provides access to an AI agent with vectorstore-backed knowledge.
+A FastAPI-based service that provides access to an AI agent with vectorstore-backed knowledge retrieval.

 ## Overview